commercetools/fs2-queues/docs/getting-started/subscribing.md

 Methods have the same semantics to `MessageContext` ones with the difference that they act on all messages from the batch at once.
 Whether the action is atomic across all messages depends on the underlying implementation.

-1. `MessageContext.ackAll()` acknowledges the message, and marks it as successfully processed in the queue system.
-It will be permanently removed and no other subscriber will ever receive it.
+1. `MessageContext.ackAll()` acknowledges all the messages from the batch.
-2. `MessageContext.nackAll()` marks the message as not processed, releasing the lock in the queue system.
-It will be viewable for other subscribers to receive and process.
+2. `MessageContext.nackAll()` marks all the messages from the batch as not processed.

 ## Explicit pull